Led Zeppelin Definitive Collection

-The Definitive Collection of Mini-LP Replica CDs Boxed Set is a compilation of twelve compact discs featuring albums by the English rock group Led Zeppelin.
+The Definitive Collection of Mini-LP Replica CDs Boxed Set is a compilation of 12 compact discs featuring albums by the English rock group Led Zeppelin.
 It was distributed by Atlantic Records in collaboration with Rhino Entertainment on 4 November 2008.
 This collection comprises all nine of Led Zeppelin's original studio albums that have been digitally remastered.
 Additionally, it includes previously unreleased tracks that were initially part of the 1990 Boxed Set, now presented on disc 12.
 The set also encompasses the two-disc remastered edition of the film soundtrack The Song Remains the Same, incorporating bonus tracks.
 The albums are organized chronologically and each is presented in miniature replica sleeves mimicking the original vinyl releases.
 Prior to this boxed set, these replica CDs were only obtainable as separate releases in Japan.
 An exclusive Japanese deluxe boxed set was initially offered from 10 September 2008, and was limited to 5,000 copies in the SHM-CD format.

+The album cover is simply a black background with the band's four symbols from their untitled fourth album in white: "Zoso" for Jimmy Page, a circle with a triquetra for John Paul Jones, three interlocking rings for John Bonham, and a feather inscribed in a circle for Robert Plant.

 The miniature replica sleeves have diligently endeavored to preserve the original artwork and functionality of the initial vinyl releases.
 In line with this, the sleeves and CD labels only detail the songs that were originally released, excluding the bonus tracks from the packaging.